Mrudul1234/DoodleIt/README.md

 ### 🌙 Themes
 - Toggle **Dark / Light** mode with the moon button

+### 💾 Auto-Save & Session Persistence
+- Your board is **automatically saved** as you draw — no manual save needed
+- Work survives **tab refreshes and reloads** — reopen the tab and everything is exactly where you left it
+- Board is only cleared when you **explicitly close the DoodleIt tab** in VS Code — unlike most whiteboard tools that wipe your work on every open

 ### 📤 Export
 - Export the full board as **PNG** (works inside VS Code's sandboxed webview)